How to Soundproof a Home Office

 This tool list is for every solution.
 If you’re only doing a few these, you won’t need every tool.

-Required Materials for this How to Soundproof a Home Office Project
+How to Soundproof a Home Office: Required Materials

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.